-The Office of the Vice Chancellor for Research, Research Development Services, announces the following limited competition opportunities from U.S. Department of Education (DoED), National Science Foundation (NSF), and the National Endowment for the Humanities (NEH).
+The Office of the Vice Chancellor for Research, Research Development Services, announces the following limited competition opportunities from the Pew Foundation (Pew), National Institutes of Health (NIH), National Science Foundation (NSF), and US Department of Education (DoED).
+Please note rapidly approaching deadlines and holiday schedule.
 Advanced authorization is required from Research Development Services to apply for a limited competition.

 Table of Contents

 2. DoEd- Research Training Programs in the Education Sciences